 - Regulatory pathway

-- Same as Tier 1; packaging changes typically don't trigger new regulatory submissions.
+- As Tier 1; packaging changes typically don't trigger new regulatory submissions.

 - Timeline